brainsnorkel/sourdough/README.md

     * Choose one of these options:
       * Pretty easy mode: Flour your proofing basket with enough flour to make it non-stick
       * Slightly risky mode: Place tea towel in a bowl and use plenty of flour to make the tea towel non-stick
       * [Easy mode](https://twitter.com/csmagor/status/1253475454180143104?s=20): In a bowl or proofing basket shape your baking paper so the loaf will [rise in a circular shape on the middle of the baking paper](https://twitter.com/csmagor/status/1253473940271316994?s=20).
-The baking paper should be of sufficient length and positioned so you can hold the ends of the baking paper to carry your fully-proofed loaf in a baking paper sling to the surface it will be baked on.
+The baking paper should be of sufficient length and positioned so you can hold the ends of the baking paper to carry your fully-proofed loaf in a baking paper sling to the surface it will be baked on

   * [Dust the loaf with flour](https://twitter.com/SeamusBlackley/status/1135360486419996672?s=20)
     * In a different large bowl, or by sprinkling over the loaf in the main bowl, coat your loaf all over in a light dusting of loose flour